 There are 24 cities arrayed around the outer edge of the front of the watch; you may customize the selection of cities from Emerald Chronometer's 80,000-city database (see below).
 Each city has an associated "dot hand" which indicates that city's time against the 24-hour ring (in black and white, just inside of the city ring).
 If the city's time zone uses Daylight Saving Time (DST, also called Summer Time in some locales), then the dot hand will move along its "channel" twice a year when DST transitions for that city; each dot moves independently of the others according to the rules for its city's time zone.
 If the city's time zone does not use DST, there will not be a channel for the dot, but instead a dashed line under the city to associate the city with the dot.

 The city fully underneath the clear overlay indicator at the top of the watch is used to determine the time shown by the large "main" 12-hour hands in the center of the watch, along with the date and day of the week shown in the windows.
-The pushers at the upper left and right of the watch change the city selection, usually by rotating the ring but occasionally by shifting the clear overlay from one side to the other.
-The dot of the selected city will always be at the very top of the dial, meaning that the ring will move to keep the dot stationary when the dot moves at DST transition times; this also means that the 24-hour time of the selected city may be always be read from the gray hairline at the top of the black-and-white 24-hour dial.
+The pushers at the upper left and right of the watch change the city selection by rotating the ring.
+Below the selected city, over the 24-hour dial, is a smaller clear indicator with a hairline center; this will be aligned with the top city's dot, and thus will indicate the 24-hour time of the selected city on the 24-hour dial.

 For example, in the picture below, New York is the selected city (and thus New York's time will be displayed in the central dial).
 New York has a solid channel for its dot, so its time zone uses Daylight Saving Time, and DST is in effect (the dot is at the right end of its channel).
 We can see from Santiago's dot that the time in Santiago and New York is the same on the current date, but that Santiago is not on DST at the current time (its dot is at the left of its channel).
 The time in New York (and Santiago) is about 22:15, or 10:15pm, since the dots for those cities are aligned with that time on the 24-hour dial (we also know it's evening because the time is in the dark "night" zone from 6pm to 6am).